gshideler/mangroveStructure/README.md

 ```
 ----
 ## License ##
+Use of <strong>mangroveStructure</strong> is covered under the open source "MIT License".

-See <a href = "https://raw.githubusercontent.com/gshideler/mangroveStructure/master/LICENSE">Liscence</a> page
+See <a href = "https://raw.githubusercontent.com/gshideler/mangroveStructure/master/LICENSE">Liscence</a> page for more details.

 ----
 ## References ##